Nope, you couldn't see them. In fact, there was hardly any chance at all of spotting them.

 Their voices, however, took care of it all.

-Just as in the other, vital forms of show business entertainment, the personnel who made up the radio field were very much alive and integral to the healthy beat of productions.
-They were to prove quite appreciative of their public and, as I have discovered, welcoming of fan letters, and willing to correspond with fans.
+Just as in the other, vital forms of show business entertainment, the personnel who composed the radio field were very much alive and integral to the healthy beat of productions.
+They were to prove quite appreciative of their public and, as I have discovered, welcom-ing of fan letters and willing to correspond.

 My research of and correspondence with these people is but one component of my hobby, since 1975, of contacting celebrities.
 The collection now embodies around 4,000 signed items, mainly photographs, but also letters, cards, books, and some pamphlets and the like.

-Here, with much pleasure, I share some core examples of radio's prized figures (show creators and actors and actresses alike), who represented the lifeblood of the medium.
+Here, it is with much pleasure that I share some core examples of radio's prized figures (show creators and actors and actresses alike), who represented some of the lifeblood of the medium.

-Mercedes McCambridge (1916-2004), was a multifaceted show business actress who worked in films, television, and theater projects.
-For radio, she certainly made a name for herself, too, such as with Abies Irish Rose, first heard on NBC in 1942; Serial Drama Betty and Bob, with its first appearance on the NBC Blue Network in 1932; Serial Drama Big Sister, debuting over CBS in 1936; Adventure Serial Dick Tracy, first heard over the Mutual Network in 1935; Serial Drama The Guiding Light, with its start over NBC in 1938; Mystery-Adventure I Love a Mystery, beginning over the NBC Red Network in 1939; Serial Drama Midstream, beginning on NBC in 1939; Serial Drama A Tale of Today, a weekly presentation on NBC; and Serial Drama This Is Nora Drake, which debuted over NBC in 1947.
-She gratefully replied to my researched letter of seven pages by sending an 8-by-10 autographed picture.
+Mercedes McCambridge (1916-2004), a multifaceted actress in show business, counted films, television, and theater projects in her travels.
+For radio, she certainly made a name for herself, too, such as with Abie's Irish Rose, first heard on NBC in 1942; Serial Drama Betty and Bob, with its first appearance on the NBC Blue Network in 1932; Serial Drama Big Sister, debuting over CBS in 1936; Adventure Serial Dick Tracy, first heard over the Mutual Network in 1935; Serial Drama The Guiding Light, with its start on NBC in 1938; Mystery-Adventure I Love a Mystery, beginning over the NBC Red Network in 1939; Serial Drama Midstream, begin-ning on NBC in 1939; Serial Drama A Tale of Today, a weekly presentation on NBC; and Serial Drama This Is Nora Drake, which debuted over NBC in 1947.
+She gratefully complied with my researched letter of seven pages by sending an 8-by-10 autographed pic-ture.

 Carlton E. Morse (1901-1993) made radio history.
-Originally a newspaper reporter and columnist on the West Coast, he subsequently decided to venture into radio, where he was writer for Drama His Honor, the Barber, first heard over NBC in 1945; in addition to creator-writer Mystery-Adventure I Love a Mystery, debuting over NBC Red in 1939.
-He was also heard at various times on NBC Blue and CBS.
+Originally a newspaper reporter and columnist on the West Coast, he subse-quently decided to venture into radio, where he was writer for Drama His Honor, the Barber, first heard over NBC in 1945; in addition to creator-writer Mystery-Adventure I Love a Mystery, debuting over NBC Red in 1939 and also heard at various times on NBC Blue and CBS.

 Morse actually juggled two successful shows simultaneously.
 The industrious craftsman saw his much-heralded I Love a Mystery first air on the NBC West Coast network as a daily 15-minute serial in 1939.
-It, too, was to enjoy one of the fields longer runs, lasting until 1952.
+It, too, was to embody one of the field's longer runs, lasting until 1952.

-Morses other work included NBC Mystery Serial, a show whose subjects ranged from episodes like Captain Post: Crime Specialist and Case of the One-Eyed Parrot.
+Morse's other work included NBC Mystery Serial, a show whose subjects ranged from episodes Captain Post: Crime Specialist to Case of the One Eyed Parrot.
 Adventures by Morse was a 52-week run of mysteries written by Morse that broadcast from 1944 to 1945 in 30-minute, weekly episodes.

 Morse also wrote I Love Adventure, a 30-minute, 13-episode series confined to a single season, the summer of 1948, on ABC.